 This is the part many organizations underplay: manual onboarding scales linearly with people.
 Digital onboarding scales with design.

-Modern Merchant Onboarding in Practice (OnBoard by MVSI)
+What Modern Merchant Onboarding Looks Like in Practice

 OnBoard by MVSI is an end-to-end merchant onboarding and compliance platform for regulated payments, combining digital onboarding, KYB, AML screening, underwriting, and ongoing due diligence (OCDD) in one system.